-Even if you have a long-term lease on your current warehouse, a 3PL may help you fulfill regional orders (or even domestic orders in other countries), taking a more hybrid approach.
+Even if you have a long-term lease on your current warehouse, a 3PL may help you fulfil regional orders (or even domestic orders in other countries), taking a more hybrid approach.

 A 3PL like ShipBob offers warehouse-as-a-service solutions that takes time-consuming warehousing tasks off your plate.
 Partnering with a 3PL is the best choice for growing direct-to-consumer (DTC) brands that are anticipating increased capacity needs in the near future.

-A 3PL can also save you time and fulfillment costs, so you can focus your attention on business growth.
+A 3PL can also save you time and fulfilment costs, so you can focus your attention on business growth.

-It works by connecting your online store(s) to a 3PL’s technology, then shipping inventory to one or more fulfillment center locations within the 3PL’s logistics network.
-As your business grows, you can expand into more fulfillment locations and track inventory allocation across your distribution network.
+It works by connecting your online store(s) to a 3PL’s technology, then shipping inventory to one or more fulfilment centre locations within the 3PL’s logistics network.
+As your business grows, you can expand into more fulfilment locations and track inventory allocation across your distribution network.

-Many DTC brands partner with ShipBob, so they can reprioritize on what’s most important by delegating warehousing and fulfillment to the experts.
+Many DTC brands partner with ShipBob, so they can reprioritise on what’s most important by delegating warehousing and fulfilment to the experts.

 I knew I had to make a transition in order to scale.